 This is another effective way to fix DNS server not responding/ Internet connection not working on windows 10.
 Simply open the command prompt and type ipconfig /all.
 Here note down the Physical Address ( MAC ).
 For me its: FC-AA-14-B7-F6-77

-Now press windows + R, type ncpa.cpl and ok, Then Right-click on your Network adapter and select Properties.
+Now press Windows + R, type ncpa.cpl and ok, Then Right-click on your Network adapter and select Properties.
 Select “Client for Microsoft Networks” then click on Configure.

-Switch to Advanced tab then under Property select Network Address.
+Switch to the Advanced tab then under Property select Network Address.
 And now select Value and then type the Physical Address which you noted earlier.
 (Make sure to remove any dashes while entering your Physical Address.)

 Click OK and reboot your PC to save changes.
 After the restart see Internet connection started working and there is no more DNS Server Not Responding on Windows 10.

 Also, Right-click on the start menu select Device manager, expand the network adapter.
 Right-click on the installed network adapter/WiFi Adapter and select update driver.
 Follow on-screen instructions to let windows check and install the latest available driver for your Network/WiFi adapter.
 If windows didn’t find any try to reinstall the network adapter driver.